frostdev03/LineFollowerRobot/README.md

 # Line Follower Robot
-### Line Follower Robot in Webots using Fuzzy Algorithm
+### Line Follower Robot in Webots using Fuzzy Logic Controller

 Before running this program you must install:
 - Python